 Parents are encouraged to contact the parish office to schedule their child’s baptism.
 If it is their first child, parents are required to attend a baptism class; please call the parish office for details (920-856-6440).
 Older children and adults wishing to be baptized will receive instructions privately with the pastor or the deacon.

 “When he celebrates the sacrament of Penance, the priest is fulfilling the ministry of the Good Shepherd who seeks the lost sheep, of the Good Samaritan who binds up wounds, of the Father who awaits the prodigal son and welcomes him on his return, and of the just and impartial judge whose judgment is both just and merciful.
 The priest is the sign and the instrument of God’s merciful love for the sinner.”
 (Catechism of the Catholic Church, 1465)

 “Going to confession” is a time when Jesus is made present in a loving way for people who need forgiveness for serious sin in their lives, or who simply want to work on correcting bad habits before they become serious.
 The Reconciliation Room in the back of church is set up to allow for either private or face-to-face confession.

-Confession times are 5-6 p.m. each Thursday, or any time by appointment.
+Confession times are available by appointment.
 Penance services, with more than one priest, communal examination of conscience and individual confession and absolution, are held during Advent and during Lent.